-This policy will be implemented across the school both inside and outside of the classroom at Clifton All Saints Academy, although it will be adapted by the teachers to context for children in the early years.
+This policy will be implemented in all classes at Clifton All Saints Academy, although it will be adapted by the teachers to context for children in the early years.

 Curriculum:

 Our Values, Collective Worship, PSHE and RE curriculums underpin this policy.
 It is essential that children develop positive images of themselves, others, the world around them and have a clear sense of right and wrong.
 Our careful planning of these curriculums enables children to develop their own moral code that reflect our ethos and values and which will enable them to make positive contributions in society in the future.
 Quality First teaching is essential in ensuring children's needs are met; careful thought should be given to the other areas of the curriculum to ensure maximum engagement and challenge reducing the likelihood of poor behaviour in lessons.